Department of Materials Academic Committee (DMAC)

 - Not more than two additional members to be co-opted by the committee from the members of the Faculty of Materials

-The student Chairpersons of JCCU and JCCG attend one meeting each term, usually the first, the exception being the JCCU Chair in MT who attends the second meeting of term, in order to raise with the Committee any issues that they think relevant.
+The student Chair of JCCU attends one meeting each term, usually the first, the exception being the JCCU Chair in MT who attends the second meeting of term, in order to raise with the Committee any issues that they think relevant.

-The Deputy Administrator (Academic) is the Secretary to the Committee
+The Education Manager is the Secretary to the Committee

 - Any other individual, including those from other departments or Faculties, may be invited to attend for a single meeting or series of meetings at the discretion of the committee for consideration of particular matters.